 Learn Editing With Aurora HDR 2018 – Example: Italy’s Rainy Beach

-Welcome back!
+Welcome back to another example on how to learn editing with Aurora HDR!
 Today is more of an exercise than a full-fledged portfolio picture, but you will still love it!

 Remember how I usually say that you need more than one image to create an HDR?
 Well, this is not completely true.
 You can also use a single file and go through a process that is called tone mapping – in which case you create a so-called pseudo-HDR.
 If you have never heard about HDR photography, then check out this article that explains everything that you need to know.

 For the below image, we will use Aurora HDR 2018, which is currently the best HDR software out there in my opinion.
 If you like the Aurora HDR software and want to know more, check out my review here – if you love it, use the promo code ‘LETSIMAGE’ at checkout to get 10% OFF.
 So, let’s jump right in!

 Step One – Increase the Saturation in Aurora HDR (2:40 min)

 While the image came out great straight after tone mapping it (simply drag and drop the single image file into Aurora HDR), there are some things we need to do.
 Having said that, you will see they are easy and fast when you learn editing with Aurora HDR.
 To start, we need to get some work done to draw the eye of the viewer towards the center of the photo.
 For this, we will increase the saturation, create a vignette, and change the light in general a little bit.

 For the color part, simply create a new adjustment layer on the top right-hand corner and increase the saturation slider.
 Once done, hit the brush symbol next to the new layer and use the gradient tool to place the area with increased saturation over the center of the image.
 This is so simple, test it for yourself!
 Step one, done,

 Step Two – Change the Lighting of the Photo (3:30 min)